 - 1970s: Due to the energy crisis, the United States could no longer solely rely on the natural gas in the region and imported LNG from Algeria.

-- 2016: The first LNG export by the United States was completed.
+- 2016: The first LNG export from the US’s lower 48 states was completed.
 After an increase in gas production due to hydraulic fracturing, export was a possibility.

 Today, there are three global gas markets, including the North American/Atlantic Basin, Asia-Pacific, and European regions.
 Here are some other interesting facts about the industry and its history:

 - The largest LNG importer in the world is Japan.
 South Korea and Taiwan come 2nd and 3rd.

 - The Pacific region tends to be the largest market when it comes to LNG.

 - More and more European countries have recently constructed or are starting to develop import terminals.

 - It’s thought that China and India may become bigger buyers of LNG in coming years.

 Our History in the LNG Industry

 Although the history of the entire industry dates back hundreds of years, we’ve been deeply involved in LNG projects ourselves!
 For more than 25 years, Shea Writing and Training Solutions has worked with companies on documentation development in the industry.